wangjun-microsoft/Cognitive-Documentation/Content/en-us/Academic-Knowledge/GraphSearchMethod.md

 **error** |	HTTP status codes.
 This field is present if the request fails.
 **message** | Error message.
 This field is present if the request fails.

+If a query cannot be processed within _800 ms_, a _timeout_ error will be returned.

 <br>
 #### Example: